-The Coalition for Mediation Awareness in Tennessee will present the eighth annual Grayfred Gray Public Service in Mediation Award to Shields at the Lipscomb University Institute for Conflict Management, Ezell Center, Nashville TN.
-Other distinguished guests include past award recipients, Grayfred Gray, Hon.
-Janice Holder, Larry Bridgesmith, Jocelyn Wurzburg, and Marietta Shipley, and Nashville-based writer and "organizational storyteller" David Hutchens, who will present an all-day advanced skills training workshop on “Telling Stories and Making Meaning."
+The Coalition for Mediation Awareness in Tennessee presented the ninth annual Grayfred Gray Public Service in Mediation Award to Huff at the Lipscomb University Institute for Conflict Management in Nashville.
+Other distinguished guests included past award recipients Marietta Shipley, Steve Shields, and Carol Berz, and author/mediator/collaborative attorney Forrest (Woody) Mosten from Beverly Hills, California.

-“Mediation offers a unique opportunity to resolve disputes efficiently in terms of both time and money, which results in a greater sense of satisfaction to the parties involved,” said Ruth Hillis, President of the Tennessee Association of Professional Mediators (TAPM) a member of the Coalition.
+“Mediation offers a unique opportunity to resolve disputes efficiently in terms of both time and money, which results in a greater sense of satisfaction to the parties involved,” said John Duval, President of the Tennessee Association of Professional Mediators (TAPM).

-“This year, TAPM and the Coalition will bring opportunities for education, mentoring, and collegial discussion to mediators across Tennessee.
+“Every year, TAPM and the Coalition bring education, mentoring, and collegial discussion to mediators across Tennessee.
 By spreading awareness, we remove barriers to mediation services so ordinary people in both rural and urban areas can find mediators to assist them.
 Our legal system is overburdened and sometimes unresponsive.
-Those in conflict can use mediation to deal with difficult situations in a safe and cost-effective way,” said Jackie Kittrell, TAPM’s President-Elect.
+Those in conflict can use mediation to deal with difficult situations in a safe and cost-effective way,” said Jackie Kittrell, TAPM’s immediate past President.

-Governor Haslam proclaimed March 6, 2015 as Mediation Day in Tennessee, in recognition of the contribution of mediation and to encourage its further growth in the State.
-More than 1,000 mediators listed by the Tennessee Supreme Court assist the courts in resolving disputes.
+Governor Haslam proclaimed April 8, 2016 as Mediation Day in Tennessee, in recognition of the contribution of mediation and to encourage its further growth in the State.
+More than 1,200 mediators listed by the Tennessee Supreme Court assist the courts in resolving disputes.
 Additional trained mediators volunteer their time at community mediation centers across the state.
-Per the Tennessee Commission on Alternative Dispute Resolution, mediators self-reported 5,451 cases mediated in 2014, with 71% of the cases fully or partially resolved through mediation.
+Per the Tennessee Commission on Alternative Dispute Resolution, mediators self-reported 5,377 mediated cases in 2015.

 About CMAT and the Grayfred Gray Public Service Mediation Award: The Coalition for Mediation Awareness in Tennessee (CMAT) was formed in 2006 to maximize the resources and expertise of various groups who provide alternative dispute resolution services.
 The Coalition assists the courts and community organizations in providing programs and activities that educate the public and the legal profession about the benefits of mediation and other forms of alternative dispute resolution.

 CMAT presents the annual Grayfred Gray Public Service in Mediation Award to persons who make innovative and lasting public service contributions through alternative dispute resolution in Tennessee.
 The award is named after its first recipient, Grayfred Gray, Emeritus Professor, University of Tennessee College of Law, and founder of UT’s outstanding Mediation Clinic.
-Past recipients of the award also include Janice Holder, Marietta Shipley, Shelby R. Grubbs, Robert P. Murrian, Jocelyn Wurzburg, Larry Bridgesmith, Carol Berz, Jean Munroe, and Anne Sides.
+Past recipients of the award also include Janice Holder, Marietta Shipley, Shelby R. Grubbs, Robert P. Murrian, Jocelyn Wurzburg, Larry Bridgesmith, Carol Berz, Jean Munroe, Anne Sides, and Stephen Shields.